-^{175.
-462} F. Supp. at 249-50.
+175. 462 F. Supp. at 249-50.
 Focusing on the speaker, rather than the listeners, as the Supreme Court requires, the Weinsten court found the corporate prohibitions constitutional.
-Alsupreme Court requires, the reminer court is arguments are somewhat conclusory and vague.
-For example, the Weinsten court argues that corporate "contributions by themselves say little..."
+Alsupreme court's conclusion may be valid, its arguments are somewhat conclusory and vague.
+For example, the Weinsten court argues that corporate "contributions by themselves say lit-tile..."
 Id. at 249.
-The court does not explicitly explain why corporate contributions "say little," except notes that "given the realities and expense of modern communications... [corporate contributions]... may permit the indirect purchase of votes."
+The court does not explicitly explain why corporate contributions "say little," except notes that "given the realities and expense of modern communications ... [corpo-rate contributions]...may permit the indirect purchase of votes."
 Id.
 Thus the court means not that corporate speech has little impact, but that its value to society is minimal.
-Although the court, occurred to the power of corporate entities is relevant its failure to provide the political court's concern for the power of corporate entities is relevant, its failure to provide the political marketplace access to corporate views is contrary to the framework established by the Court in Bellotti.
+Although the court's concern for the power of corporate entities is relevant its failure to provide the political court's concern for the power of corporate entities is relevant, its failure to provide the political marketplace access to corporate views is contrary to the framework established by the Court in Bellotti.
 Id.; 435 U.S. at 777-79.
 See infra note 181.
 176. For an example of this approach, see Central Hudson Gas & Electric Corp. v.
 Public Service Commission of New York, 100 S. Ct.
 2343, 2358-60 (1980) (Stevens, J., concurring).
-Stevens' online belonged the States' interest in approach of the States' interest in approac vens' opinion balanced the States' interest in suppression of corporate commercial speech with a corporation's goal in speaking.
+Stevens vens' opinion balanced the States' interest in suppression of corporate commercial speech with a corporation's goal in speaking.
 In that particular instance, the latter was viewed as superior.
 Id. at 59.
 For an example of this balancing within another context, see Brown v.
 Glines, 100 S. Ct.
-594 (1980) (Air Force regulation restricting individual's communication did not violate first by the Colorado referenda178 and similar studies, 179 or the Court could recognize the applicability of the Buckley corruption rationale to all elections for public office.
-180 Prior to adopting either rationale, however, the Court must balance the interests of corporations and natural persons in corporate political free speech.
-181 Protection would be extended to corporations on the basis of this balancing, but only so long as the general interests of natural citizens would not be hampered.
-182
+594 (1980) (Air Force regulation restricting individual's communication did not violate first amendment).

+by the Colorado referenda and similar studies, or the Court could recognize the applicability of the Buckley corruption rationale to all elections for public office.
+Prior to adopting either rationale, however, the Court must balance the interests of corporations and natural persons in corporate political free speech.
+Protection would be extended to corporations on the basis of this balancing, but only so long as the general interests of natural citizens would not be hampered.